gbgabiola/gbgabiola/README.md

 ### Gist About me:

-- 🔭 I’m currently working on a my JavaScript projects
+- 🔭 I’m currently working on a JavaScript project
 - 🌱 I’m currently learning NodeJS
 - 👯 I’m looking to collaborate on a ReactJS project
 - 🥅 2020-2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to play chess & instruments
+- ⚡ Fun fact: I love to play chess & musical instruments

 ### Languages and Tools: